This was us one year ago today

 Davy & Daryl have long enjoyed math and science and they’ve continued that passion with taking advanced courses through a special program here in Boise.
 They’ve also discovered a new hobby in robotics and just came back from the FIRST Robotics competition in Salt Lake City.
 Their team designed, built, and programmed a basketball-shooting robot.
 They’ve also gotten involved in Boy Scouts and enjoy their monthly campouts.

 In addition to remodeling our new house, John has been working on creating a documentary film about our journey from Alaska to Argentina.
 It’s been a steep learning curve and I’m sure he’ll run into quite a few more obstacles before he’s done.
 At this point, he’s hoping not to return to the classroom.

 I‘m also hoping not to return to teacher and have been working on writing a book about our PanAm experiences.
 I’ve morphed my blog into a tool to empower and encourage other to chase their dreams.
-My most recent major leap has been to start up a small business with a friend to do that more formally.
 I’ve also jumped back into the bead world and have been teaching some beadwork classes here in Boise.

 I’ve learned a few things from this whole reentry process in the meantime.

 2) You have to leave home to understand that.

 3) If you choose wisely what you’ll do with the next 24 hours, you’ll live a very happy life.